Hair Loss Treatment in Seoul — Hair and Scalp Dermatology

 Key specs

-Injected into the scalp to stimulate dormant follicle stem cells.
+Injected into the scalp to create an environment that supports follicle self-regeneration.

 Useful as part of a combination plan, not as a replacement for proven drug therapy.